LonelyPrincess/mdv-ull-vpde-web-api/README.md

 This project showcases the usage of a couple of native web APIs that can be relevant for developing games in this platform.
 The application is a **simple game where the player can make a character jump**, and it's developed by using plain HTML5, CSS3 and vanilla JavaScript.

+The application has been deployed in [GitHub Pages](https://pages.github.com/), so a live demo can be found [here](https://lonelyprincess.github.io/mdv-ull-vpde-web-api/).

 ### 🎮 Game controls

 The following controls have be defined for this game: